This post may contain affiliate links, meaning I may get a small monetary kickback. More info

-- Notifications that my friends finished a run (Nike Plus app)
+- Notifications that your friends finished a workout

 - Email, Twitter, and other similar apps

-However: I do keep text notifications on my watch, because sometimes I'll be off the grid for so long that I'll miss something that's actually important.
-(The sound is off; I just get a gentle tap on my wrist when I get a text.)
+If you're worried about being out of the loop, you can keep text notifications on your watch.
+Sometimes you may be off the grid for so long that you might miss something that's actually important.
+(For me, I have the sound turned off; I just get a gentle tap on my wrist when I get a text.)

-If I want to focus, or if I want to relax, I will turn these notifications off as well.
+But if you want to focus, or if you want to escape for a bit, you can turn these notifications off as well.

 Turn on do not disturb and theater mode